 You may have noticed a pattern by now if you’ve been keeping up with these Bloodborne boss guides.
 The fights don’t seem to get easier, and it’s about time that you’ve resigned yourself to the fact that they have no intention of doing so.
 The deeper you delve into the city of Yharnam, the more your despair will become real.
 This even includes that moment when you stumble across Vicar Amelia.
-A young, beautiful woman praying to some unknown deity all alone in her temple.
-Well, it should probably be mentioned that she’s only a young beautiful woman at the beginning of the cutscene that introduces her.
-Because you see, she transforms into something far more menacing.
+Here’s our guide for how to beat Vicar Amelia in Bloodborne.

 You fight Vicar Amelia in the form of a huge white beast that resembles the Cleric Beast you fought all those hours ago.
 The main visual difference (aside from the color) is that both of its arms are huge and furry instead of just one.
 If only that was the only difference.

 The strange thing about your fight with Vicar Amelia is that you don’t really need any items (not counting Blood Vials, you always should have a few of those).
 Sure you can bring Bolt Paper, or Fire Paper if you want to add a temporary element to your melee weapon.

 Pretty much every attack from Vicar Amelia is extremely deadly, this boss knows how to dish out the pain and has no qualms with smashing you into itty-bitty pieces.
 But, this doesn’t mean that there aren’t any openings.

 This means she’s about to do one of her long range attacks.
 It is extremely powerful and it will knock you to the ground, but don’t worry too much since it is very easy to dodge and leaves her open for an onslaught (but we’ll get to that shortly).

 There are rare events when she sits down in the prayer position and glows gold instead of it just flashing.
 If you look at the bottom of your screen you’ll see that she’s actually healing herself, and she will continue to do so until she’s regained half of her health back or she is interrupted.

 Every single one of Vicar Amelia’s aforementioned abilities can potentially change the battle in her favor should you be too slow to act.
 But, if you pay close attention to her, each provides a rather large opportunity for an aggressive hunter to make mincemeat of an otherwise formidable foe.
 It all comes down to the dodge.

 Why don’t you attack her during these moments you ask?
 Because she usually uses her quicker attacks in these scenarios, and she doesn’t rest in between them either.
 No sense getting your ass kicked, when you’ll be granted plenty of golden opportunities in just a few seconds.